 'A point that I would make to my visitors,' says eazeliff, 'is not to just take in the big picture, but to appreciate the small little details of beauty, such as the pine tree growing between two rocky columns at Moran Point, the rocks hanging at precarious angles, the backlighting of early morning light against the Mormon-tea bushes.'

-On the well-known mule trips into the canyon, for which the Times recommends simply buying a postcard, eazeliff recommends that travlers give them a try.’Yes they smell, and it’s a rough ride, but I regard those mule trips as some of the greatest experiences of my travels.’
+On the well-known mule trips into the canyon, eazeliff recommends that travelers give them a try.'Yes they smell, and it's a rough ride, but I regard those mule trips as some of the greatest experiences of my travels.'